Quantum phase transitions of topological insulators without gap closing: BHZ Hubbard model

 As already pointed out the analogous scenario in the Kane-Mele-Hubbard (KMH) model does not exist since an in-plane antiferromagnetic order is energetically preferred.
 Nonetheless let us perform a Gedankenexperiment where a magnetization in $z$-direction is present.
 In that case, the spin-Chern insulator scenario would occur in the phase diagram of the KMH model (as long as $\lambda_R=0$).
 Using a numerical method such as VCA it can be easily shown that KMH model with such an Ising-type Weiss field pointing in the $z$-direction exhibits the following phase diagram: for $U<U_{c,1}$ the topological insulator is stable, at $U_{c,1}$ the magnetization becomes finite but the edge states persist (despite broken TR symmetry) and the bulk gap remains finite.
 For a larger $U_{c,2}$ the bulk gap closes indicating the transition into the topologically trivial magnetic phase for $U>U_{c,2}$.
 Thus the phase for $U_{c,1}<U<U_{c,2}$ corresponds to the spin-Chern insulator.
-As emphasized above, this scenario corresponds to a higher value of the grand potential and the true ground state situation is associated with easy-plane antiferromagnetic order and absence of a spin-Chern insulator phase.
+As emphasized above, this scenario is energetically unstable for the isotropic, unperturbed KMH model and the true ground state situation is associated with easy-plane antiferromagnetic order and absence of a spin-Chern insulator phase.
+Finally we wish to remark that a first order phase transition is another possibility to avoid the gap closing when passing from a (correlated) topological insulator phase into a topologically trivial Mott insulator phase\,\cite{amaricci-15prl185701}.